Matthias-Hermsdorf/sonoff-basic-esp8266-custom-firmware/README.md

 # Attach FTDI converter on Sonoff PCB.
 Grab your female jumper cables and connect FTDI Converter on Sonoff PCB.

 **TAKE CARE** Make sure your FTDI voltage is set to 3V3 volts instead of 5V.
-In this example, there is a jumper on FTDI converter where you can select the voltage.
+In this example, there is a jumper on FTDI converter where you can select the voltage by connecting the middle pin with the 3V3 pin.

 You have to connect in the following order: